vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    .. c:member:: int64_t maxFramebufferSize

-      The framebuffer cache will be allowed to grow up to this size (bytes).
+      The framebuffer cache will be allowed to grow up to this size (bytes) before memory is aggressively reclaimed.

    .. c:member:: int64_t usedFramebufferSize